ypinhsuan/tp/docs/DeveloperGuide.md

     * 3a1.
 Tutor's Pet shows an error message.

       Use case resumes at step 2.
 * 4a.
-The parameters provided are invalid
+The parameters provided are invalid.

     * 4a1.
 Tutor's Pet shows an error message.